 Guidance Documentation

-The evaluator shall check the guidance documentation and ensure that it lists all of the auditable events and provides a format for audit records.
-Each audit record format type must be covered, along with a brief description of each field.
-The evaluator shall check to make sure that every audit event type mandated by the cPP is described and that the description of the fields contains the information required in FAU_GEN1.2, and the additional information specified in the table of audit events.
+The evaluator shall check the guidance documentation and ensure that it provides an example of each auditable event required by FAU_GEN.1 (i.e. at least one instance of each auditable event, comprising the mandatory, optional and selection-based SFR sections as applicable, shall be provided from the actual audit record).

 The evaluator shall also make a determination of the administrative actions related to TSF data related to configuration changes.
 The evaluator shall examine the guidance documentation and make a determination of which administrative commands, including subcommands, scripts, and configuration files, are related to the configuration (including enabling or disabling) of the mechanisms implemented in the TOE that are necessary to enforce the requirements specified in the cPP.
 The evaluator shall document the methodology or approach taken while determining which actions in the administrative guide are related to TSF data related to configuration changes.
 The evaluator may perform this activity as part of the activities associated with ensuring that the corresponding guidance documentation satisfies the requirements related to it.